The Best 100+ Virtual Tours for an Armchair Tourist

 - Live tour of Pompeii, a city frozen in time — Pompeii, Italy.
 Tour with a leading archaeologist!

 - Tour of the Acropolis — Athens, Greece

 Places I have been that I highly recommend:

 - Vatican and the Sistine Chapel — Rome, Italy

 - The Louve Museum with an Art Historian — Paris, France

 - Venice live interactive tour — Venice, Italy

-I went to the Vatican Museum and Sistine Chapel with a guide who was an art historian and it was an incredible experience.
-If you’re (a tad nerdy and) an art and history lover, I highly recommend!
+I went to the Vatican Museum and Sistine Chapel with a guide who was an art historian, and it was an incredible experience.
+If you’re (a tad nerdy and) an art and history lover, I highly recommend it!